8.6 C

 Eleke/elekes: The beaded necklaces given to both aleyos and santeros.

-Godmother/Godfather: In Lucumi a godparent is one’s sponsors in the tradition.
+Godmother/Godfather: In Lucumi, a godparent is one’s sponsor in the tradition.
 The priest or priestess who will give the initiations of the elekes, warriors and ocha.

 Ire: Any type of blessing or good fortune that can befall one who sits for a session with the diloggun.

-Misa: A spiritual gathering, sometimes called a seance, performed to honor the dead/ancestors.
+Misa: A spiritual gathering, sometimes called a seance, performed to honour the dead/ancestors.
 It involves prayers, offerings, and possession of mediums by spirits.

 Ocha: A major initiation ceremony of Lucumi/Santeria.
 To make ocha means to engage in the ocha ceremony to become a priest or priestess.